8 Sights in Sanlúcar de Barrameda, Spain (with Map and Images)

 Show sight on map

-The convent of Madre de Dios in the Spanish city of Sanlúcar de Barrameda, in the Andalusian province of Cádiz is a convent of Dominican nuns.
-It is part of the Historic-Artistic Site of Sanlúcar de Barrameda and the City-Convent of Sanlúcar de Barrameda.
+The Convent of Madre de Dios in the Spanish city of Sanlúcar de Barrameda, in the Andalusian province of Cádiz is a convent of Dominican nuns.
+It is part of the Historic-Artistic Complex of Sanlúcar de Barrameda and the City-Convent of Sanlúcar de Barrameda.

-Wikipedia: Convento de Madre de Dios (Sanlúcar de Barrameda) (ES), Website
+Wikipedia: Convento de Madre de Dios (Sanlúcar de Barrameda) (ES)

 8. Baluarte de San Salvador